-Rob Carpenter practices in the areas of Family Law, Criminal Defense, and Litigation.
+G. Rob Carpenter practices in the areas of Family Law, Criminal Defense, and Litigation.
 First admitted to practice law in 1999, he is experienced in all aspects of litigation.
 His clients have included Attorneys, Court employees, and Friend of the Court personnel.

 During the course of his career, Rob has represented clients in highly contentious child custody cases, divorces involving business valuations and complex estates, and routinely handles matters referred by other attorneys and Court staff.
 He has obtained acquittals after jury trials on behalf of clients facing potential life sentences, accusations of criminal sexual conduct and other difficult situations that many attorneys simply will not undertake.

-Bejamin R. Judd
+Benjamin R. Judd

-Benjamin R. Judd practices in the areas of Family Law, Child Abuse and Neglect, and Special Education Law including Special Needs Trusts, and Tax Law.
-Ben has successfully resolved cases ranging from the complex divorce and custody actions in the Circuit Courts to multistate tax actions in the Michigan Tax Tribunal.
+Benjamin R. Judd practices in the areas of Family Law, Child Abuse and Neglect, Special Education Law including Special Needs Trusts, and Tax Law.
+He has successfully resolved cases ranging from the complex divorce and custody actions in the Circuit Courts to multistate tax actions in the Michigan Tax Tribunal.

 After receiving his Bachelor’s degree from Grand Valley State University, Ben attended Thomas M. Cooley Law School in Grand Rapids.
 While in law school Ben worked as a clerk for a general practice firm, where he assisted on both family law cases and tax litigation.
 After receiving his Juris Doctorate degree in two years, Ben passed the Michigan Bar Exam and went on to complete a Master of Laws degree in taxation.